Does my roof have to face south for solar to be worthwhile?

 How do south-facing solar panels compare to other directions?

-In mid-afternoon, when the sun is at its peak in the sky, it's shining towards the south.
+In mid-afternoon, when the sun is at its peak, it is shining towards the south.
 Therefore, you'll maximize your energy production when your panels face that direction.

-Experiments have been conducted in some large cities in the northern hemisphere, under a variety of weather conditions, on panels facing all four primary directions.
-And the verdict is, south-facing panels produce more energy than any other direction.
+Experiments have been conducted in select large cities in the Northern Hemisphere, under a variety of weather conditions, on panels facing in all four primary directions.
+And the verdict is: south-facing panels produce more energy than any other direction.

 But what if your roof faces east/west instead of north/south?
 How much energy will you lose if your panels don't receive direct sunlight at peak hours?